 The inaugural meeting of the EU-Australia Leadership Forum draws to a close today, having taken place against the stunning backdrop of Sydney and its Vivid festival.
 The EU-Australia Leadership Forum is an impressive gathering of people from both sides of the world, representing business, the not-for-profit sector, government, academia and the media.
 They have come together to discuss how the EU and Australia can work together in the future.
 This event comes at a crucial point in EU-Australia relations, with a Framework Agreement covering relations between the two ready to be signed, and negotiations about to start on an EU-Australia Free Trade Agreement.

 The Forum also saw the launch of a publication dedicated to EU-Australia relations, with original and reprinted pieces covering issues such as foreign policy, security, trade, climate change, migration and innovation.
 It describes the major milestones in the EU-Australia relationship and provides key statistics.
-The EU and Australia: Shared Opportunities and Common Challenges is available to read online and download.
-Please contact us with requests for printed copies.
+The EU and Australia: Shared Opportunities and Common Challenges is available to download and printed copies are available on request.

 The video below shows highlights from the inuagural EU-Australia Leadership Forum, as well as reflections from some of those who took part.